fedora-infra/rpmautospec/doc/autochangelog.rst

 .. _using-autochangelog:

-Using the ``%autochangelog`` macro
+Using the ``%autochangelog`` Macro
 ==================================

-rpmautospec combines two sources of information to generate a changelog that is inserted in the spec file where the ``%autochangelog`` macro is set.
+`rpmautospec` combines two sources of information to generate a changelog which is inserted in the spec file where the ``%autochangelog`` macro is set.

 These two sources of information are:

-* A ``changelog`` file potentially present in the dist-git repository of the package when it is built.
-If that file is present it is included **as is** in the spec file (i.e. be careful how you format this file).
+* An optional ``changelog`` file in the dist-git repository of the package.
+If this file is present, it is included **as is** in the spec file (i.e. be careful how you format this file).

-* The git history of the package between the most recent commit touching the ``changelog`` file and the latest commit made to the package.
+* The git history of the package between the most recent commit touching ``changelog`` and the latest commit made to the package.

-Some examples:
+Some Examples:
 --------------

 .. _only commits example:

-Only commits
+Only Commits
 ^^^^^^^^^^^^

-If a package has no ``changelog`` file, rpmautospec will only use the git history to generate the changelog.
+If a package has no ``changelog`` file, `rpmautospec` will only use the git history to generate the changelog.

 Thus if the history looks like: